Map Of Downtown St Paul Minnesota

 Dining and Entertainment

-Downtown St. Paul boasts a diverse culinary scene with options ranging from casual eateries to fine dining establishments.
+Downtown St. Plus, paul boasts a diverse culinary scene with options ranging from casual eateries to fine dining establishments.
 Explore local favorites such as Mancini's Char House for classic steakhouse fare or Saint Dinette for inventive Midwestern cuisine.
 For a more casual experience, check out the food trucks and cafes in Lowertown.

 Safety Tips